Hats-Protocol/proposal-hatter/docs/spec.md

   - ETH: `token == address(0)`.
   - ERC‑20: `token` is the token address.
 - Revert on any module error; if revert, restore the internal allowance to its previous value.
-- Event: `AllowanceConsumed(recipientHatId, token, amount, remaining)`.
+- Event: `AllowanceConsumed(recipientHatId, token, amount, remaining, to, msg.sender)`.
+- Emits both the payout destination and caller for downstream auditing.
 - nonReentrant: reentrancy guard prevents reentry via token hooks or module callbacks.

 Module call note: The canonical method in the Safe modules repo is `AllowanceModule.executeAllowanceTransfer(...)`.
 Exact parameters and ETH sentinel conventions vary by version; follow the module in use.
 If using `executeAllowanceTransfer`, ETH is typically represented with `address(0)` and a payment of `0`.